 - FOR THE RASPBERRY JAM

-- 1 heaping cup fresh raspberries (even more if you want to make a bigger quantity and store for other purposes)
+- 1 heaping cup of fresh raspberries (even more if you want to make a bigger quantity and store for other purposes)

 - 1 tsp granulated monk fruit sweetener (or whatever sweetener you want)